 Cross Filston Lane carefully and go down Water Lane.
 After the last cottage the track becomes a bridleway which swings left and goes alongside a branch of the River Darent.
 In 200m cross the stream on a footbridge and continue along a track, passing an attractive old mill house and then climbing steadily.
 At the top of the slope you come to a major path junction.

-The remainder of the walk follows the route of Walk 1–43.
+The remainder of the walk follows the Walk 1–43 route.